Downrange (film): Plot

 Todd sees a vehicle approaching from the distance.
 The sniper resumes shooting and kills Todd to prevent him from flagging down the other car.
 The sniper shoots the female driver's hand.
 At the wheel, the woman loses control and flips the car, ejecting her daughter in the backseat through a window.
 The sniper shoots the mother when she tries moving from the wreckage toward her daughter's position.
 The father drags his wife behind the car.
 Jodi and Keren scream at the man to call 911, which he does.
 The sniper shoots the flipped vehicle's gas tank.
 The resulting explosion kills the man and the woman.
 The sniper then executes their daughter.

 After night falls, Keren and Jodi set fire to their SUV to create a smokescreen.
 Before the women can make a break for it however, a sheriff arrives at the scene with a deputy and two police marksmen.
 The sniper takes out one of the sharpshooters as well as the sheriff.
 The sheriff's truck loses control.
-Keren makes a run for it in the smoke, but the sniper shoots her through her head.
+Keren makes a run for it in the smoke, but the sniper shoots her through the head.

 Jodi regroups at the sheriff's truck with the deputy and remaining marksman, but the sniper shoots the second sharpshooter as well as the deputy.
 Jodi gets in the truck and speeds toward the sniper's position.
 Jodi hits the tree where the sniper is perched, knocking him to the ground after he cuts himself free from tangled rope.
 Jodi recovers the sniper's dropped rifle and uses it to shoot the sniper several times.
 When the gun jams, Jodi uses the stock end of the rifle to repeatedly bash the sniper to death.
 However, Jodi notices tally marks on the rifle enumerating his victims, including her five fallen friends, and becomes enraged; in a bleak ending, her final useless strike causes the gun to fire a bullet that tears through her throat, killing her.